anupolise/dbms2-proj1/README.md

-#README
+# README

-##Anu Polisetty 8916967
+## Anu Polisetty 8916967

 ## HOW TO RUN
 Make sure you ```make clean``` before creating a *new* tree, this clears the recordfile and pagefile.
 If you  then call ```make``` - this will compile all the neccessary components.
 Lastly, run ```./btreeMain```.
 This will launch a commandline interface that will give you 3 choices: 1 - insert, 2 - bulk load, and 3 - search.
 The interface walks the user through these commands.
-It is important to note that when using bulkload and naming a file to bulk load, the file must be within the same directory.
+It is important to note that when using bulkload, the file must be within the same directory.

 That being said, if you don't want to create a new file, I left 4 files in this directory for testing:
 smalldata: contains 1-2117 records